Our History

 2021

-Brazos Midland acquired the Mustang Springs Gathering System, located in the Northern Midland Basin, from Diamondback Energy.
-This system will also be expanded to serve both Diamondback and other producers’ significant growth plans in the area.
+Brazos also announced the acquisition of the Mustang Springs Gas Gathering System in the Northern Midland Basin, with plans to expand the system to continue serving Diamondback Energy's and other producers' significant growth plans in the region.

 2022